agallardo55/BuybidHQ-Mobile-Fresh/README.md

 ## What technologies are used for this project?

-# BuyBidHQ - Vehicle Bid Request Platform
+# BuybidHQ - Vehicle Bid Request Platform

-BuyBidHQ is a comprehensive bid request application for auto dealers that enables them to send, manage, and track buy bids on used vehicles.
+BuybidHQ is a comprehensive bid request application for auto dealers that enables them to send, manage, and track buy bids on used vehicles.

 ## Features